 At each weekend, new herbs will be introduced for the system being studied; herbs from the first year with relevance will also be revised.
 Formulations and prescriptions for conditions relating to the system under discussion will be made up.
-There will be opportunities to practice consultation skills and work with the ancillary techniques that are introduced at each weekend.
+There will be opportunities to practice consultation skills, pulse and tongue diagnosis, and work with the ancillary techniques that are introduced at each weekend.
 As well as looking at disease processes, there will also be an examination of the symbolism of diseases, of cultural aspects of disease, of energetic approaches and of developing new energetic paradigms

-Access to Unit 1 and Zoom meet up October
+Access to Unit 1 October

-- Introducing the Miracle of The Human Body, Our Community of Cells.
-Similarities in Anatomy and Physiology of Animals, Plants And Gaia. - Introducing Disease Processes and The Symbolism of Disease - Therapeutics - Herbs for The Whole Body Including Adaptogens And Alternatives.
-Introduction of New Herbs and Revision of Herbs from Year 1 - Making Preparations for Whole Body Treatments Massage Blends, Bath Blends, Herb Ball for Hot Herb Massage. - Consultation Skills and Personal Development - Body Dialoguing; The Inner Child; The Multiple Personality Concept.
+- Introducing the Miracle of The Human Body, Our Community of Cells. - Introducing Disease Processes and The Symbolism of Disease - Herbs for The Whole Body Including Adaptogens, nutritive tonics and Alteratives.
+Introduction of New Herbs and Revision of Herbs From

-Consultation Skills; Questioning; Incorporating Energetic Principles; Sensory Acuity as A Way Of Enhancing Consultation And Of Understanding The Therapeutics Of Our
+- Year 1.
+Making preparations for Whole Body Treatments Massage Blends, Bath Blends, Herb Ball for Hot Herb Massage. - Consultation Skills; Questioning; Incorporating Energetic Principles; Sensory Acuity as A Way of Enhancing Consultation and of Understanding the Therapeutics of Our Plant Allies

-Plant Allies

-Access to Unit 2 and Zoom meet up November
+Access to Unit 2 November